Twic East County

-Demographics

-Twic East County was composed of five payams: Ajuong, Kongor, Lith, Nyuak, and Pakeer.
-According to the Fifth Population and Housing Census of Sudan, conducted in April 2008, Twic East County had a combined population of 8,5349 people, composed of 4,4039 male and 4,1310 female residents.

 History

 The area encompassed by the former county of Twic East was former colonial Twi Dinka district.

 Twic East County was home to the Twic community and it was nicknamed after a founding ancestor named Atwï or Atwïc Ariɛm [Pronounce: Twïny Ariɛm].
 According to the Twic origin myth, their ancestors came from Patunduu' or Patundur, which lay to the west of Paliau, where Atwic and his brother, Yieu, lived.
 They had a falling out, and Atwic left his brother in Patunduu'.
 After Atwic's departure, Patundur suffered an eight-year drought, which only ended when Yiëu asked his brother to return.
 When Atwic returned so did the rains, earning him the chieftainship.

-Dr. John Garang, a leader of the SPLA and the first Vice President of the Republic of Sudan and president of Southern Sudan was born in Wangulei in Twic East County.
+Similar to other places in South Sudan, Twic East receives humanitarian aid due to droughts that stop agriculture.
+Food supplies have been targeted by raiders, such as one raid on trucks from the World Food Programme, which resulted in a loss of seven metric tonnes of food.

+Twi Dinka was District during British times like other communities of Dinkas.

+According to the Fifth Population and Housing Census of Sudan, conducted in April 2008, Twic East County had a combined population of 85,349 people, composed of 44,039 male and 41,310 female residents.

+Twi Dinka of Jonglei state never been part of Bor District.
+Twic Dinka was district itself during British times in Sudan.